Peer Effects in Consideration and Preferences: Application

 \subsection{Estimation Results}

-\textbf{Network Structure} The estimated consideration network has $960$ directed links (i.e., the adjacency matrix is not symmetric and has $960$ nonzero elements).
-The initial restrictions we impose allow up to 1582 links, so we use the likelihood value to close down around 600 links.
-The network is dense in a few regions, especially around some cities.
-Beijing, Guangzhou, and Shanghai are among those cities (see Figure~\ref{fig: network1}).
+\textbf{Network Structure} The estimated consideration network has $266$ directed links (i.e., the adjacency matrix is not symmetric and has $266$ nonzero elements).
+The initial network we used in optimization uses spatial information about markets (see Online Appendix C.2) and allows up to $563$ links, so we use the likelihood value to close down almost $300$.

-We next analyze two centrality measures of the estimated directed network: in-degree and out-degree centrality.
-For a given market, the in-degree (out-degree) centrality measures the number of markets that affect (affected by) the market.
-The average (median) number of the in-degree and out-degree centrality across markets are $6.3$ ($4.6$) and $6.3$ ($5$), respectively.
-While consideration of around $30\%$ of markets is not affected by other markets, almost all markets affect consideration of some other markets (see Figure~\ref{fig: histogram1}).
-Note that even though the fraction of markets whose consideration is unaffected by other markets is nonnegligible, we can still identify and estimate the preference and consideration parameters since we assume they do not vary across markets.

-\textbf{Consideration} First, using the estimated parameters, we computed the consideration probabilities for every market for both firms at the initial condition (i.e., at the moment in which Luckin started operating).
-Figure~\ref{fig: con hist} depicts the fraction of markets as a function of consideration probability (i.e., a normalized histogram of consideration probabilities).
-Starbucks displays close to full consideration in almost all markets.
-Luckin's consideration probabilities, in contrast, are very heterogeneous with many markets close to being not considered at all.\footnote{The averages (the standard deviations) across markets of the consideration probabilities are $0.9992$ ($0.0075$) and $0.5511$ ($0.3634$) for Starbucks and Luckin, respectively.}